- Do not provide any personal information or click on any link provided

-The City of Winnipeg is dedicated to accommodating the needs of community members with disabilities.
+The City of Winnipeg is dedicated to accommodating the needs of community members with accessibility requirements.

-The provision of disabled parking facilities in the City of Winnipeg is governed by the Winnipeg Parking By-Law.
-This By-Law allows for the designation of Disability Permit parking stalls and outlines the requirements for establishment of such stalls.
-It is an offence to park in a designated Disabled parking stall without displaying a valid Provincial Permit.
+The provision of accessible parking facilities in the City of Winnipeg is governed by the Winnipeg Parking By-Law.
+This By-Law allows for the designation of Accessible Permit parking stalls and outlines the requirements for establishment of such stalls.
+It is an offence to park in a designated Accessible parking stall without displaying a valid Provincial Permit.

-While many of these parking stalls are located on private property, many are located in public spaces and on roadways.
-There is a large fine for misuse of a disability space.
+While many of these parking stalls are located on private property, others are located in public spaces and on roadways.
+There is a large fine for misuse of an accessible space.
 Please watch for signage.

 Permits

-The Province of Manitoba maintains a process for issuing Parking Permits for people with disabilities to eligible members of the public within provincial borders.
+The Province of Manitoba maintains a process for issuing Parking Permits for people with accessibility needs to eligible members of the public within provincial borders.
 To learn more about the permit program please contact:

 Manitoba Possible